Transient monocular blindness – Amaurosis fugax – Transient visual loss

 Ross Hauser, MD

-It is very likely that if you are reading this article you are trying to find some answers to those times when you suffer from a temporary loss, or a slow fading out to gray, in the vision of one of your eyes.
-It is also likely that this is a problem that currently, you and your doctors are at a loss for.
-For some people, this vision loss or alteration has become so frequent, that they simply live with it once their tests ruled out cardiovascular, vascular, and neurological disease.
+It is very likely that if you are reading or listening to this article you are trying to find some answers to those times when you suffer from a temporary vision loss, or a slow fading out to gray in one of your eyes.
+It is also likely that this is a problem that currently you and your doctors are at a loss for understanding or treating.
+For some people, this vision loss or vision alteration has become so frequent that they simply live with it once their tests ruled out cardiovascular, vascular, and neurological disease.
 But there has to be a cause and possibly an unexplained treatment.
 In this article, I will present the possibility that cervical spine or neck instability and a diagnosis of craniocervical instability may be the missing diagnosis for the temporary loss of vision or vision disturbances in one eye.
 There is a connection between neck pain and vision problems.

 The people who contact our center are people who usually do not begin the conversation with their temporary loss of vision in one eye.
 They have many different symptoms and conditions and temporary vision loss is only one of them, and even then, vision loss may not be at the top of the symptom list.
 That shows us nearly immediately the complexity of their medical history.
 These people, maybe like yourself, have been on a long medical journey of test after test.
 For most, the tests did not tell them why this is happening, but, at least the tests have the benefit of telling these people what is not causing their vision problems.
 The usual outcomes in situations like this are the person receiving more medications, this time for blood thinners, and a recommendation to avoid a high-fat diet.
 This of course, on top of other medications that they are already taking for their other symptoms.
 Or as some people say of their medications, “more on the pile.”

-Here is an example of the story or two we may hear, note that vision loss is not even the primary symptom that people are looking for help for.
+Here is are examples of stories we hear, note that vision loss is not even the primary symptom that people are looking for help for.
 The stories has been edited for clarity.

 They probably think I am crazy.